Diocese of Burlington: 1600 to 1800

-During the late 18th century, out of convenience, the bishops of Quebec continued to minister to Catholic settlers and Native Americans, mainly in northern Vermont.
+1800 to 1850

 In 1801, Bishop John Carroll of Baltimore formally accepted the offer of Bishop Pierre Denaut of the Diocese of Quebec to care for French-speaking Catholics in Vermont.
 Pope Pius VII erected the Diocese of Boston in 1808, transferring Vermont to the new American diocese.

 In the early 19th century, there were no Catholic priests residing in Vermont.
 Francis Matignon of Boston visited Burlington in 1815 and counted about 100 Catholic Canadians living there.
-Around 1818, Marie Migneault from Chambly, Quebec, came to Vermont and ministered to the settlers by Lake Champlain for several years.
+Around 1818, Marie Migneault from Chambly, Quebec, came to Northern VermontVermont and ministered to the settlers by Lake Champlain for several years.
 Bishop Jean-Louis de Cheverus, the first Bishop of Boston, later appointed Migneault as vicar-general of that part of the diocese.
 Migneault continued as vicar general until 1853.

-Joseph Fenwick succeeded Cheverus as Bishop of Boston in December 1825.
+Joseph Fenwick succeeded Cheverus as bishop of Boston in December 1825.
 He visited Windsor, Vermont, in 1826.
-In 1827 he ordained James Fitton.
-Fitton served some time with the Passamaquoddy before being sent to serve the scattered Catholics in Vermont and New Hampshire.
-He visited Burlington in 1829.
+In 1827 he ordained James Fitton to the priesthood.
+Fitton served some time with the Passamaquoddy people before Fenwick sent him to serve the scattered Catholics in Vermont and New Hampshire.
+Fitton visited Burlington in 1829.

 In 1830, Fenwick sent Jeremiah O'Callaghan to Vermont to serve as its first resident priest.
 He visited successively Wallingford, Pittsford, and Vergennes, then settled in Burlington.
 O'Callaghan had St. Mary's church built.
 It served as his mission base.
 His territory extended from Rutland, Vermont in the south to the Canadian border in the north, a distance of about 100 mi and from Lake Champlain in the west to the Connecticut River in the east.
 St. Mary's Church in Burlington was destroyed by arson in May 1838.
 O'Callaghan served in Vermont for 23 years and was known as the "Apostle of Vermont."

 In 1837, John Daley was sent by the Diocese of Boston to southern Vermont.
 He is described as an "eccentric, but very learned man".
 He usually made his headquarters at Rutland or Middlebury, Vermont, but spent most of his time traveling the state as a missionary.
 Daley went wherever Catholics lived without any particular schedule.
 Daley ministered in Vermont until 1854 and died in New York in 1870.
 An 1843 census showed the Catholic population of Vermont to be 4,940.

-As immigration from Europe and particularly Ireland to the United States increased at this time, the Catholic population in Vermont Catholic population also rose.
+With the failure of the potato crop in Ireland due to potato blight in 1846, thousands of people left that country for the United States.
+Many of these Catholic immigrants ended up in Burlington.
+The construction of railroads in Vermont in 1848 brought many Irish and French-Canadian immigrants to Rutland.
+By 1853, the Catholic population in Vermont had reached 20,000.